devspidr/devspidr/README.md

 ### 💡 Fun Facts & Hobbies

-- 🏏 Cricket fan who loves following exciting matches
+- 🏏 Cricket fan who loves following exciting global matches
 - 🎮 Mobile gaming enthusiast — great way to unwind
 - 🎬 Avid watcher of movies & TV series — always hunting for the next favorite
 - 🏋️‍♂️ Calisthenics practitioner, keeping fit and strong
 - 📚 Committed to good academics and continuous learning
 - 💻 Passionate about tinkering with tech and building mini-projects
 - 🌌 Fascinated by the synergy of AI and space exploration for autonomous systems
 - 🌃 Night owl, often stargazing or solving coding challenges late into the night
-- 🎨 Enjoy blending art and technology through data visualization projects

 ---